awisecar/WJetsTreeProducer/ntuple_production/README.txt

 simple_grow_boababs Baobabs_DATA_2017_dataset.txt --make-catalogs
 simple_grow_boababs Baobabs_MC_2017_dataset.txt --make-catalogs

-(simple_grow_baobabs does not discriminate among Eras, so all Eras go in one file)
+(simple_grow_baobabs does not discriminate among Eras for Data, so all Eras go in one file)

 #### II: For Bonzai production -----